bhrnjica/ObjectDetection/README.md

 ### Setup

-To run Nokia3310 object detection example you need a CNTK 2.3, Python 3.5 environment.
+To run Nokia3310 object detection example you need a CNTK 2.5, Python 3.5 environment.
+In order to install CNTK2.5 you have to install Intel Math Kernel Library (MKLML) from this location https://github.com/intel/mkl-dnn/releases.
+Anyhow in order for proper installation of CNKT consult to the official site.

 Beside the basics requiremens you need to install the following additional packages:

 ```
 pip install opencv-python easydict pyyaml future